-Lodging: Test your bivy, tent or snow cave ability.
+Lodging: Test your bivy, tent or snow caving ability.
 This is a Seminar, so you can ask us for our free advice, or not.
 Check our web for information about snow caves.
 Use the Search feature to find all the snow cave information.

-It is critical to have insulation under your sleeping bag.
+It is critical to have good insulation under your sleeping bag.
 We note that closed call "ensolite" pads are cheap, light and inexpensive.
 Used pads are selling for \$3 or \$4 dollars at Second Season Sports.
+I take two pads, one thick winter inflatable and one foam pad to sit and stand on as well sleep well.

-Feel free to take loads of bedding from home if you are not sure about the rating of your bag(s).
+(Feel free to take loads of bedding from home if you are not sure about the rating of your bag(s).

 It is important to have "snow stakes" of some type.
-Big plastic stakes are OK; aluminum "snow stakes" are better.
-Experiment with using plastic grocery bags filled with snow as "dead persons".
+Big plastic stakes are OK; aluminum "snow stakes" seem better.
+Experiment with using plastic grocery bags filled with snowballs as "dead persons".

 If you have a "three season tent" it may work, but watch out for snow loading or spindrift coming through the netting.
+(Netting sides on an inner tent and the strength of the outer shell is the difference between three and four season tents.
+I use a two-pound single wall tent used on the Rupal Face of Naga Parbat.